top of page

 Photography Is an Honest Lie

-In the public arena, photography is a long-standing winner of truth-telling contests, beating older forms of visual representation that aim to approximate reality with brushstrokes, chisel-chipping or textile-loops.
+In the public arena, photography is a long-standing winner of truth-telling contests, beating older forms of visual representation that aim to approximate reality with brushstrokes, chisel-chips, or textile-loops.
 The camera as a tool establishes a more direct relationship with the subject, at least from an optical point of view.
 That much is obvious.
-Some perceive that connection as mechanical and call photography a lesser art form, or no art at all; others find poetry in the light of a star materializing time, thus falling in love with a singular artistic pursuit.
+Some perceive that connection as mechanical and call photography a lesser art form, or no art at all; others find poetry in the way photons materialize time, and fall in love with a singular artistic pursuit.

-Meanwhile, the academic discourse—held in little dark rooms away from the limelight—has been digging deeper into the scientific nature and ontological meaning of photography as a conductor of truth.
-Two schools of thought compete for the deepest finding (one unearthing photographic lies, the other photographic truths), and both are certain that they got to the bottom of it while the other is building sandcastles in the air.
-In the (artificial) light of AI, the debate has become more visible as you can see here, and aligning its polarized angles more urgent.
+Meanwhile, the academic discourse—happening in little dark rooms away from the limelight—has been digging deeper into the scientific nature and interpretational meaning of photography as a conductor of truth.
+Two schools of thought, outchanting one another with their ontological and epistemological anthems, compete for the deepest finding (one unearthing photographic truths, the other photographic lies), and both are certain that they got to the bottom of it while the other is building sandcastles in the air.
+With AI rewriting the game’s playbook in real time, the debate has become more visible as you can see here, and aligning its polarized angles more urgent.

-Because the gist is this: if we ask whether photographers use their cameras to lie or tell the truth, the answer is both and neither.
+Because the gist is this: if we ask whether cameras capture truths or lies, the answer is both and neither.
 Both dogmas are right all the way up to the point where they start being wrong.
-To narrow nuance and flatten the dual nature of photographs—lie AND truth—leaves us with a smaller package that might be easier to carry through academic hallways, but contains only chunks of the whole truth.
+To narrow nuance and flatten the dual nature of photographs—lie AND truth—leaves us with a smaller package that might be easier to carry through academic hallways, but contains only fragments of the whole truth.

-Faithful to my believe and credo Nuance or Nothing, I try to look at photographs through both epistemological lenses.
-Here’s what I see when I do so with one eye open, then the other, and then both:
+Faithful to my believe and credo Nuance or Nothing, I try to look at photographs through both lenses.
+Here’s what I see, depending on the angle:

 photography tells the truth, the whole truth, and nothing but the truth

-As an almost magical technical method to capture and store photons—either chemically or electronically, via film or sensor—photography has such a monopoly on accuracy and with it truth, that more interpretive forms of static representation can’t compete with it.
+Tracing photons back in time, photography has such a monopoly on accuracy and with it truth, that more interpretive forms of static representation—like paintings—can’t compete with it.
 If photography is a mirror of reality, other disciplines are whatever came before the mirror: polished metal, still water, obsidian glass.

 photography divorces us from reality and invents its own worlds

 Photography’s trick to trap the truth is really just that—a trick—when you look closer.
 Zoom in on the photographer: they decide what enters the frame and what stays outside the visual narrative; they don’t give you the bigger picture, let alone the whole picture.
-And they can make certain things appear in a certain light, quite literally so, and even more so figuratively.
-Selective lighting, manipulative camera settings, and skinny or poor captions can lead you far away from the actual scene and how it looked through actual eyes at the time.
+And they can make things appear in a certain light, literally and then some: selective lighting, manipulative camera settings, and skinny or poor captions can lead you far away from the actual scene and how it looked through actual eyes at the time.

-Photographers snap the shot whenever they please, and that could be right before or after the subject or object is at their most natural, making a person look mighty or mighty stupid, misrepresenting the Australian outback on that one day of the year it rains, forging an uncrowded Eiffel Tower that one second of the day no one is watching.
+Photographers snap the shot whenever they please, and that could be right before or after the subject or object is at their most natural or normal, making a person look mighty or mighty stupid, misrepresenting the Australian outback on that one day of the year it rains, or forging an uncrowded Eiffel Tower that one second of the day no one is watching.

-But photography’s limitations are not limited to the photographer.
-The viewer contributes to the restrictions just as much, arriving at the picture with their own mind full of preconceptions, selective attention, and sheer bias.
-We all look at the same picture with different eyes, and not just literally, and that’s not just rhetoric.
+The kicker: photography’s limitations are not limited to the photographer.
+The viewer is complicit, arriving at the picture with their own mind full of preconceptions, selective attention, and sheer bias.
+We all look at the same picture with different eyes, and that’s more than a metaphor.

 The sum of these evitable and inevitable modifications of reality makes the camera a tool of manipulation that individuals and institutions can use and abuse to invent parallel worlds.
 Its very accuracy, then, makes it deceiving.

-Blink, blink, now both eyes on the prize.
-As with so many prized opinions, the two opposing views on photography’s role are two sides of the same coin, and to devalue either of them doesn’t make the other more precious.
+Blink, blink, now both eyes on the prize for the full angle: as with so many prized opinions, the two opposing views on photography’s role are two sides of the same coin, and to devalue either of them doesn’t make the other more precious.
 Picking a side if both sides come with the other, is like picking a fight for the fight’s sake, not for truth’s sake.
 Of course, it is the tendency of theorists to postulate loudly, loudlier, loudliest by quieting nuance—in a noisy environment you must scream for attention if you think you have something to say—but that doesn’t make their incomplete truths truer.

 The truest truth here resides in close proximity to reality somewhere in the middle.
 Between the poles of photography’s dual nature.
 A photograph is both a testament of truth and evidence of a lie.
 Or, in short, it is both truth and lie.
 Or, more accurately, it is both true and false to some degree.